-- Mr. B.Ramana Raja, Assistant Professor, CIVIL has 1. attended a two Day national Seminar on "Structural Reliability" organized by MVGR College of Engineering(A) on 8^{th} December 2017. - Mrs. P.V.R.
-Sravya, Assistant Professor, CIVIL has 2. attended a one Day Workshop on "The Emergence of Green Building Practice and Its Impact on Environmental Concerns" organized by Andhra University (A)on 11th August 2017. - 3.
-Mrs. P.V.R.
-Sravya, Assistant Professor, CIVIL has International attended Conference an on "Environmental Biotechnology (EBIO-2017)" (A) on 23^{rd} organized by Andhra University November 2017. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has 4. attended a Short Term Course on "Geosynthetics as Civil Engineering Construction Modern Materials(Organised by IGS)" organized by IIT-Madras on 05th February 2018 to 10th February 2018. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has 5.
-National seminar on " Educate The attended Educator's Program(Organised by IGS)" organized by IIT-Madras during 05th February 2018 to 10th February 2018. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has 6. attended a 12 days fellow development program on "Pedagogical Training on Outcome Based Education" organized by GVP College of Engineering (A) from 18th December 2017 to 30th December 2017. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has 7. attended a One Day Workshop on "The Emergence of
+- Mr. B.Ramana Raja, Assistant Professor, CIVIL has attended a two Day national Seminar on "Structural Reliability" organized by MVGR College of Engineering(A) on 8th December 2017. - Mrs. P.V.R.
+Sravya, Assistant Professor, CIVIL has attended a one Day Workshop on "The Emergence of Green Building Practice and Its Impact on Environmental Concerns" organized by Andhra University (A)on 11th August 2017. - Mrs. P.V.R.
+Sravya, Assistant Professor, CIVIL has attended an International Conference on "Environmental Biotechnology (EBIO-2017)" organized by Andhra University (A) on 23rd November 2017. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has attended a Short Term Course on "Geosynthetics as Modern Civil Engineering Construction Materials(Organised by IGS)" organized by IIT-Madras on 05th February 2018 to 10th February 2018. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has attended National seminar on "Educate The Educator's Program(Organised by IGS)" organized by IIT-Madras during 05th February 2018 to 10th February 2018. - Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has attended a 12 days fellow development program on "Pedagogical Training on Outcome Based Education" organized by GVP College of Engineering (A) from 18th December 2017 to 30th December 2017. - 7.
+Mr. T.V.Viswa Teja, Assistant Professor, CIVIL has attended a One Day Workshop on "The Emergence of

-Impact on Green Building Practice and Its Environmental Concerns", organized by Andhra University (A) on 11thOctober 2017.

-- Mrs.P.Vandana Rao, Assistant Professor, CIVIL has 8. attended a One Day National Workshop on "The Emergence of Green Building Practice and Its Impact on Environmental Concerns" organized by Andhra University (A) on 11th October 2017. - Mrs.P.Vandana Rao, Assistant Professor, CIVIL has 9. attended a Two Day National Workshop on "GIS and Its Application in Civil Engineering" organized by Vignan Institute of Information Technology(A) on 16th march 2018. - 10.
-Mr.Ch Srinivaas, Assistant Professor, CIVIL has attended a Two Day National Workshop on "GIS and Its Application in Civil Engineering " organized by Vignan Institute of Information Technology(A) on 16th march 2018. - 11.
-Mr M. Premchand has attended a GIAN course on "Urban Water and Wastewater Management for India" organized by IIT- Kharagpur from 30th April to 4th May 2018. - 12.
-Mr. J Harsha Vardhana Reddy has attended a Two day international seminar on "Latest Trends in Structural Engineering & Geo environmental Engineering" organized by GVP College of Engineering on 2nd & 3rd March 2018 - 13.
+- Green Building Practice and Its Impact on Environmental Concerns", organized by Andhra University (A) on 11th October 2017. - 8.
+Mrs.P.Vandana Rao, Assistant Professor, CIVIL has attended a One Day National Workshop on "The Emergence of Green Building Practice and Its Impact on Environmental Concerns" organized by Andhra University (A) on 11th October 2017. - Mrs.P.Vandana Rao, Assistant Professor, CIVIL has attended a Two Day National Workshop on "GIS and Its Application in Civil Engineering" organized by Vignan Institute of Information Technology(A) on 16th march 2018. - Mr.Ch Srinivaas, Assistant Professor, CIVIL has attended a Two Day National Workshop on "GIS and Its Application in Civil Engineering" organized by Vignan Institute of Information Technology(A) on 16th march 2018. - Mr M. Premchand has attended a GIAN course on "Urban Water and Wastewater Management for India" organized by IIT- Kharagpur from 30th April to 4th May 2018. - 12.
+Mr. J Harsha Vardhana Reddy has attended a Two day international seminar on "Latest Trends in Structural Engineering & Geo environmental Engineering", organized by GVP College of Engineering on 2nd & 3rd March 2018 - 13.
 Ms. M Naga Lakshmi has attended Indian Geotechnical Conference on Geotechnics for Natural and Engineered Sustainable Technologies at IIT Guwahati on 14th & 15th December 2017.

+Pre-Engineered Building

-Pre-Engineered Building M K S S K Chaitanya, Assistant Professor, Civil Engineering Department, ANITS
+M K S S K Chaitanya, Assistant Professor, Civil Engineering Department, ANITS